 When designing and ordering custom manufactured parts do not rely on the outcome of prior orders.
-Each order must stand alone and specify all details independently of other orders.
+Each order must stand alone and specify all details independently of other orders, via dimensions, tolerances, comments, etc. without reference to prior orders — any such reference will be disregarded.

 Just because a prior order met your expectation or functioned correctly does not mean a reorder will do the same.
 Tolerance controls conformance, not prior orders.
 There will always be some variation from one order to the next due to machinist preferences, process changes, wear of cutting tools, variations in methods, etc. The purpose of tolerances is to specify an allowable range of variation.
 This applies to all the specifications in your order.